Banking & Finance 2024

 A Norwegian company may guarantee the debt of its shareholder or another company in the same group of companies as the Norwegian company, provided that the guarantee economically benefits at least one company within its corporate group.
 This practical exception means that guarantees are common in Norwegian law financings.
 However, each Norwegian company, in practice through its board of directors, has an obligation to act in the best interests of the company and ensure there is sufficient corporate benefit.

-The relevant company will also, in line with granting guarantees and security generally, assess corporate benefit based on the specific facts and situation.
+The relevant company must also, in line with granting guarantees and security generally, assess corporate benefit based on the specific facts and situation.

 The starting point for priority is that a charge receives priority from the time it obtains legal protection or perfection, so that of competing security is determined based on time of priority (“first in time, best in right”).
 However, there are significant exceptions.
 Preferential claims may also affect priority, although many preferential claims will apply only in the event of insolvency proceedings.